Johrei: Surrendering

-Another feature of Johrei is the practice of surrendering - offering up all human experience to God with gratitude in the knowledge that everything teacher us something, though it may not be clear at the time.
+Another feature of Johrei is the practice of surrendering - offering up all human experience to God with gratitude in the knowledge that everything teaches us something, even though it may not be clear at the time.
 As each and every thought and feeling well up in the mind and heart, both good and bad, they can be surrendered into the hand of God, so the Johrei member is not overwhelmed by the purification and can carry on with an open heart and clear mind.